City

 6. Cook

-Cooks prepare meals in restaurants, schools, and hospitals.
-They follow recipes and ensure food is safe.
-Amherst has many dining options, including UMass Dining Services, where cooks are needed.
+Cooks prepare meals in restaurants, schools, and healthcare facilities.
+They follow recipes and ensure food safety.
+Amherst has many dining options that need skilled cooks.
+This role requires attention to detail and time management.

 Find Cook jobs in Amherst, MA